Congruence Extensions in Congruence-modular Varieties: On the Residuated Structure of the Lattice of Congruences

 \section{On the Residuated Structure of the Lattice of Congruences}

-\hnosp Throughout this section, we will assume that the commutator of $A$ is commutative and distributive w.r.t. the join, which holds if $\V $ is congruence--modular.
+\hnosp Throughout this section, we will assume that the commutator of $A$ is commutative and distributive w.r.t. arbitrary joins, which holds if $\V $ is congruence--modular.
 See {\rm \cite{retic}} for the next results.
 Let $\alpha ,\beta ,\gamma ,\theta \in {\rm Con}(A)$ and $n\in \N ^*$, arbitrary.

 An induction argument shows that:\begin{itemize} \item $[\alpha ,\beta ]_A^{n+1}=[[\alpha ,\beta ]_A^n,[\alpha ,\beta ]_A^n]_A$; \item $\rho _A([\alpha ,\beta ]_A^n)=\rho _A([\alpha ,\beta ]_A)=\rho _A(\alpha \cap \beta )=\rho _A(\alpha )\cap \rho _A(\beta )$.\end{itemize}